Munk School of Global Affairs & Public Policy: Leadership

 The founding director was Janice Stein, who held the position until 2014.
 The school was then headed by Stephen Toope until 2017, when he became the 346th Vice-Chancellor of the University of Cambridge.
 After Toope's departure, the interim director was Randall Hansen, who served as head of the School's Centre for European, Russian and Eurasian Studies.

 On November 12, 2019, Michael Sabia was named as the Munk School's director, starting in February 2020.
 He served in that role until December 2020, when he was appointed by the Government of Canada as Deputy Minister of Finance.
 Professor Cheryl Misak was announced as the interim director of the Munk School, effective December 15, 2020.
-Peter Loewen was appointed Director in November 2021 and held the position until July 2024, when he left to join Cornell University as Dean of the College of Arts & Sciences.
+Peter Loewen was appointed Director in November 2021 and held the position until July 2024, when he left to join Cornell University as Dean of the College of Arts and Sciences.

+In 2025, economist Mark Duggan of Stanford University was announced as the next director of the Munk School, with a term beginning on September 1, 2026.